RACL Support¶

 From Restricted Access to Public Access

 When the access is changed from Restricted Access to Public Access, the connector automatically disables the RACL feature and makes the content publicly available.
-Sync operation is not required in this case.
+Sync operation is't required in this case.

 Access permissions to documents often change more frequently than the content itself.
-To ensure these changes are automatically reflected, use the RACL scheduler.
-RACL scheduler works independently from the content scheduler.
-To configure a scheduler for RACL updates:
+To ensure these changes are reflected automatically, use the RACL scheduler, which operates independently from the content scheduler.

-If the RACL scheduler is disabled, permission updates will occur in sync with the content scheduler.
+If the RACL scheduler is disabled, permission updates will occur during content syncs.

 To achieve complete RACL functionality and ensure seamless integration with your application, additional configuration and setup may be necessary.
 Connect with our experts to facilitate a smooth implementation.